-7 This Ordinance shall be applicable within the unincorporated areas of Palm Beach 8 County, and in all municipalities that have not adopted an ordinance in conflict.
-Unless 9 otherwise provided, nothing in this Ordinance shall be construed to relieve any person from 10 compliance with any applicable county or municipal regulations.
+- 7 This Ordinance shall be applicable within the unincorporated areas of Palm Beach - 8 County, and in all municipalities that have not adopted an ordinance in conflict.
+Unless - 9 otherwise provided, nothing in this Ordinance shall be construed to relieve any person from - 10 compliance with any applicable county or municipal regulations.

-11 SECTION 4.
+SECTION 4.
 DEFINITIONS:

-As used in this Ordinance, unless some other meaning is plainly intended:

-13 Conversion Therapy means any counseling, practices or treatments that seek to change 14 an individual's sexual orientation or gender identity, including but not limited to efforts to 15 change behaviors, gender identity, or gender expressions or to eliminate or reduce sexual or 16 romantic attractions or feelings toward individuals of the same gender or sex.
-Conversion 17 therapy does not include counseling that provides support and assistance to a person 18 undergoing gender transition, or counseling that provides acceptance, support, and 19 understanding of a person or facilitates a person's coping, social support, and identity 20 exploration and development, including sexual-orientation-neutral interventions to prevent or 21 address unlawful conduct or unsafe sexual practices, as long as such counseling does not seek 22 to change an individual's sexual orientation or gender identity.

-Minor means any person less than eighteen (18) years of age.
+- As used in this Ordinance, unless some other meaning is plainly intended: - 13 Conversion Therapy means the any counseling, practices or treatments that of seeking to change an individual's sexual orientation or gender identity, including but not limited to 14 efforts to change behaviors, gender identity, or gender expressions or to eliminate or reduce 15 16 sexual or romantic attractions or feelings toward individuals of the same gender or sex.
+17 Conversion therapy does not include counseling that provides support and assistance to a 18 person undergoing gender transition, or counseling that: provides acceptance, support, and 19 understanding of a person or facilitates a person's coping, social support, and identity 20 exploration and development, including sexual-orientation-neutral interventions to prevent or address unlawful conduct or unsafe sexual practices; and , as long as such counseling does not 21 - 23 Minor means any person less than eighteen (18) years of age.